 Historically, it has been the responsibility of our institutions of higher learning to provide financial and professional support for our country’s scholars, whose work extends far beyond the classroom and its instructional activities.
 It’s an essential part of the university’s role to support the nation’s intellectual class in their ongoing research, study, publishing and continued learning.
 Our scholars are the very life’s blood of an academic culture, and their work benefits society in a great variety of ways.
 Professors are public servants.
 The value of their research, rigor and learnedness lies at the heart of the traditional university’s very existence.
 When a university is fulfilling this part of its mission, faculty members are employed in full-time positions which make such rigorous research and scholarly work possible.
 Today, however, departments employ a small fraction of full-time faculty.
 The rest of their population is made up of short-term contract hires whose precarious, low-wage conditions render their scholarship largely impossible.

 The few “lucky” tenured, or tenure-track faculty members receive more complete support.
 Often, they are able to research and complete books more quickly.
 They produce articles more frequently.
 They receive university reimbursement for attendance at conferences where they can present papers and collaborate with fellow scholars.
 But for the seventy-five percent of college faculty off the tenure-track in those one-semester contract positions, that life seems like an impossible dream.
-For most adjuncts, the time it takes to research and write a book – or even a small article – is time they don’t have.
+For them, the time it takes to research and write a book – or even a small article – is time they don’t have.

-Adjunct professor, Stephanie P.*, in California, states: “I drive 350 miles a week to three schools.
+A member of this majority, Stephanie P.*, in California, states: “I drive 350 miles a week to three schools.
 I spend at least three hours a day driving to and from school.
 I spend at least four hours a day preparing when I am not teaching and two hours a day on a teaching day.
 This term, my car was hit by an SUV and was totaled.
 I have worked for various publishers as a content expert and started writing a textbook, but have not had the time to finish.”

 Stephanie has been teaching for nearly ten years, and has yet to finish a book.
-Our 1.3 million adjunct faculty scholars nationally are so over-extended, so underpaid, so stressed that the ability to find not only the time, but the emotional and psychological capital necessary to focus, to research, to write, is little more than a fantasy.
+Our 1.3 million “adjunct”** faculty scholars nationally are so over-extended, so underpaid, so stressed that the ability to find not only the time, but the emotional and psychological capital necessary to focus, to research, to write, is little more than a fantasy.

-In all academic areas, scholars are struggling to survive in order to continue their work.
+In all academic areas, these exploited scholars are struggling to survive in order to continue their work.
 More and more of them are fleeing the universities, finding a life of poverty and corporatized values intolerable.
 For those who suffer to stay, and those who go, the outcome to America’s scholarship is the same.
 We are losing millions of works of scholarship; we are failing to move scholarship forward when so many voices are silenced.

 Many people outside of academia don’t see the work performed beyond our classroom activities.
 They don’t understand the amount of dedication and labor involved in researching and writing, in working as an expert in any particular field.
 That is why the “lazy tenured professor” image has lasted for so long.
 Far too many people believe that professors spend about ten hours a week in classroom instruction, and the rest of the time lounging around their well-appointed homes, reading books and sipping wine.